mach-composer/mcc-sdk-go/docs/CommitDataDraft.md

 ### NewCommitDataDraft

-`func NewCommitDataDraft(commit string, subject string, author CommitDataAuthor, committer CommitDataAuthor, ) *CommitDataDraft`
+`func NewCommitDataDraft(commit string, parents []string, subject string, author CommitDataAuthor, committer CommitDataAuthor, ) *CommitDataDraft`

 NewCommitDataDraft instantiates a new CommitDataDraft object This constructor will assign default values to properties that have it defined,